TheTypoMaster/gray.net.au/posts/2009/12/30/Automatic_old_message_deletion_in_Apple_Mail.rst

 .. title: Finally - automatic old message deletion in Apple Mail
 .. slug: Automatic_old_message_deletion_in_Apple_Mail
 .. date: 2009-12-30 20:47:14 UTC+10:00
-.. tags: tech,blog,James
+.. tags: tech,blog,OSX,email
-.. category:
+.. category: James
 .. link:

 For quite a while it's bugged me that there was nothing in Apple Mail that